1on1security/aws-us-west-2-terraform-template/README.md

 <hr>

-## After that it's Short, sweet and easy
+## After that it's Short, Sweet and Easy
 Clone the repo, change into the directory, and prepare ssh keys.
 Then three terraform commands and you're up and running!

 `git clone` <br>